friends-of-presta/security-advisories/_posts/2023-07-11-vivawallet.md

 ## Description

-The deprecated PrestaShop [module VivaWallet removed on github](https://github.com/VivaPayments/API/commit/c1169680508c6e144d3e102ebdb257612e4cd84a) on Oct 19, 2022 has sensitive SQL calls that can be exploited to manage a blind SQL injection on frotn controller fail.php, success.php and webhook.php.
+The deprecated PrestaShop [module VivaWallet removed on github](https://github.com/VivaPayments/API/commit/c1169680508c6e144d3e102ebdb257612e4cd84a) on Oct 19, 2022 has sensitive SQL calls that can be exploited to manage a blind SQL injection on front controller fail.php, success.php and webhook.php.

 ## CVSS base metrics